Homepage of the site 'What to do with your life?'

 How to succeed in life?

-Succeeding in life is about occupying a high social position.
+Succeeding in life means occupying a high social position.

-Succeeding in life is about, through self-work, becoming capable of making decisions that are not the product of social ambition and beliefs.
-This leads to, and enables, the establishment of sincere relationships.
+Succeeding in one's life means achieving, through work on oneself, the ability to make decisions that are not the product of social ambition and beliefs.
+This enables and leads to establishing sincere relationships.

 Default human behavior

-In the absence of an uplifting education, exceptional circumstances that transform a person, or particular predispositions, a human’s life is essentially about trying to acquire privileges, keep them, and pass them on to one's descendants.
+Without an education that elevates, exceptional circumstances that transform, or particular predispositions, a human life generally consists in trying to acquire privileges, preserve them, and transmit them to one's descendants.
 This clearly corresponds to the goal of succeeding in life.
-This goal corresponds to a moderate interest, or even contempt, for truth.
+For this goal, there corresponds a moderate interest, or even contempt, for truth.

 The limits of succeeding in life

-To succeed in life, you need many false friends.
-False friends are about joining the game of alliances.
-The price to pay is to live in anxiety and frustration, because the game of alliances is fickle.
-Moreover, the pleasures brought by success in life, wealth, power, honors, are frustrating, because they always demand more (Epicurus).
+To succeed in life, one must have many fake friends.
+Fake friends means participating in the game of alliances.
+The price to pay is living in anxiety and frustration, because the game of alliances is versatile.
+Furthermore, the pleasures brought by success in life, wealth, power, honors, are frustrating, because they always demand more (Epicurus).

-On the contrary, when one seeks to succeed in one’s life, money is just a constraint, which can be strong when circumstances are unfavorable, or when needs are too great.
+Conversely, when one seeks to succeed in one's life, money is just a constraint, which can be strong when circumstances are unfavorable or when needs are too great.

-The big individual choice in life is therefore: will my life be dominated by my instincts linked to my genetic heritage, or will a determined philosophical attitude allow me to transcend them.
+The great individual choice in life is therefore: will my life be dominated by my instincts linked to my genetic inheritance, or will a resolute philosophical attitude allow me to surpass them.

-If one lets oneself be guided by one's instincts, the driving force is social ambition, and one is more interested in succeeding in life than in succeeding in one's life.
-The ultimate goal is then one's own satisfaction, and others are reduced to mere means, with which one forms temporary alliances.
-Coercion, victimization, and lying then fully become the tools at one's disposal to win at the game of alliances, and one seeks to maintain only a respectable facade.
+If one lets oneself be guided by instincts, the engine is social ambition, and one seeks more to succeed in life than to succeed in one's life.
+The ultimate objective is then one's own satisfaction, and others are reduced to the status of means, with whom one forms alliances of circumstance.
+Coercion, victimization, and lying then fully become tools at disposal to win in the game of alliances, and one seeks only to maintain a respectable facade.

 •

-This leads to a behavior of generalized nepotism, and self-deception as a resolution of cognitive dissonance in order to preserve one’s good self-image at the expense of others.
+This leads to a type of behavior of generalized nepotism, and self-deception as a resolution of cognitive dissonance in order to preserve a good image of oneself at the expense of others.

 •

-This also makes us perpetual dissatisfied individuals, because we do not become all-powerful.
+This also makes us perpetual dissatisfied, because we do not become all-powerful thereby.

 •

-This also makes us irresponsible beings, because self-deception and beliefs prevent us from pragmatically taking facts into account in all circumstances.
+Finally, this makes us irresponsible beings, because self-deception and beliefs prevent us from taking facts into account pragmatically in all circumstances.

-The proposed method for succeeding in life, that is to say, transcending our simple genetic heritage through reason and work, is to apply the recommendations of three great thinkers: Epictetus, Krishnamurti, and Epicurus.
+The method proposed for succeeding in one's life, that is to say surpassing our simple genetic inheritance through reason and work, consists in applying the recommendations of three great thinkers: Epictetus, Krishnamurti, and Epicurus.

 The action dimension - Epictetus - the right attitude

-Epictetus’s teaching can be summarized as follows: when facing a problem, separate what is up to you from what is not up to you.
-Strive with all your strength, determination, and intelligence on the part that is up to you, and do not waste worry over what is not up to you.
+Epictetus' doctrine can be summarized as follows: facing a problem, separate what depends on you from what does not depend on you.
+Fight with all your strength, determination, and intelligence on the part that depends on you, and do not worry unnecessarily about the part that does not depend on you.

-Epictetus simply reminds us that the goal is not so much to succeed as to have no regrets in the case of failure.
+Epictetus simply reminds us that the objective is not so much to succeed as not to have regrets in case of failure.

-Motto: 'Do what you must, let what will be, be.'
+Motto: 'Do what you must, let happen what may.'

-Quote from Marcus Aurelius: 'Give me the strength to accept what I cannot change, the courage to change what I can, and also the wisdom to distinguish one from the other.'
+Quote from Marcus Aurelius: 'Grant me the strength to endure what cannot be changed, the courage to change what can be changed, and also the wisdom to distinguish one from the other.'

-The reason dimension - Krishnamurti - living in the real
+The reason dimension - Krishnamurti - living in reality

-For Krishnamurti, as for Buddhists in general, the spiritual approach consists mainly of getting rid of beliefs in order to be able to look at facts without prejudice.
+For Krishnamurti, as for Buddhists in general, the spiritual approach consists mainly in discarding beliefs, in order to be able to look at facts without prejudice.

-This is the perfect complement to Epictetus.
-Epictetus tells us what we should do, Krishnamurti tells us how to prepare ourselves to do it well.
-The process of gradually getting rid of beliefs is the only effective way to make the resolution of cognitive dissonance satisfying.
+This is the perfect complement of Epictetus.
+Epictetus tells us what to do, Krishnamurti tells us how to prepare to do it well.
+The approach of progressively discarding beliefs is the only effective one to make the resolution of cognitive dissonance satisfactory.

-It first requires working on minimizing the negative emotions associated in our memory with certain circumstances, and thus overcoming one's instinctive fears.
+It first involves working to minimize negative emotions associated in our memory with certain circumstances, and thus surpassing one's instinctive fears.

-It then requires ceasing to dissociate oneself from reality by making a judgment on what should be.
+It then involves ceasing to dissociate oneself from reality by making a judgment on what ought to be.

-Finally, it requires understanding the difference between the modern scientific method and beliefs, and gradually acquiring solid knowledge.
+It finally involves understanding the difference between the modern scientific method and beliefs, and progressively acquiring solid knowledge.

-Quote from Marcus Aurelius: 'It is better to walk slowly on the right path than to take big steps in the wrong direction.'
+Quote from Marcus Aurelius: 'Better to limp slowly on the right path than to walk with great strides in the wrong direction.'

-The feelings dimension - Epicurus - taming pleasure
+The feeling dimension - Epicurus - mastering pleasure

-Epicurus invites us to become selective at the level of pleasures.
+Epicurus invites us to become selective regarding pleasures.

-In order to succeed in life, one must adopt a long-term approach to prioritize the simplest pleasures.
-For example, a picnic with friends, as opposed to going around the island on a Jet-ski.
-Returning to simple pleasures is what gradually frees us from social ambition.
+To succeed in one's life, one should adopt a long-term approach aimed at privileging the simplest pleasures.
+For example, a picnic with friends, as opposed to riding a jet-ski around the island.
+The return to simple pleasures is what gradually frees us from social ambition.

-More precisely, succeeding in one's life implies a move towards minimalism.
-Not the search for absolute, forced minimalism, but simply the search for the balance point where the individual feels that, if they go further, they leave their comfort zone and fall into a kind of personal feat.
-The balance point varies from one individual to another.
+More precisely, succeeding in one's life implies an approach towards minimalism.
+Not the search for an absolute, forced minimalism, but simply the search for the point of equilibrium where the individual feels that, if he goes further, he exits his comfort zone, and slips into a form of personal achievement.
+The point of equilibrium varies from one individual to another.

-The search for minimalism is very important because it reduces the constraint of money, the associated stress, and the doubtful behaviors aimed at obtaining more at the expense of the common good, these doubtful behaviors favoring, in the long run, self-deception to maintain a good self-image.
+The search for minimalism is very important because it reduces the constraint of money, the associated stress, and dubious behaviors aimed at obtaining more, at the expense of the common interest; these dubious behaviors favor self-deception in the long term to maintain a good image of oneself.

-Quote from Epicurus: 'No kind of pleasure is in itself a bad thing; it is only that which is followed by much more painful sensations [for oneself or for others] than the pleasure has of agreeableness.'
+Quote from Epicurus: 'Every sort of pleasure is not evil in itself; only that is evil which is followed by pains much more violent [for oneself or for others] than the pleasures have had enjoyment.'

 Alternative recommendations

-1. Deal with problems instead of sweeping them under the carpet.
+1. Deal with problems instead of leaving them under the rug.

-2. Not to be discouraged by adversity.
-One is only responsible for doing what one has to do; very often the final result does not depend only on our action.
+2. Do not let adversity crush you.
+You are only responsible for doing what you have to do; often the final result does not depend solely on our action.

-Instead of the first two recommendations (Epictetus and Krishnamurti), one could just as well have formulated a single more general recommendation: learn to practice problem solving.
-Problem solving does indeed require not being biased by one's beliefs in reasoning, so it implies a fundamental work to gradually get rid of them.
+Instead of the first two recommendations (Epictetus and Krishnamurti), we could just as well have formulated a single more general recommendation: learn to practice problem-solving.
+Problem-solving indeed requires not being biased by one's beliefs at the level of reasoning, thus carrying out a fundamental work to progressively discard them.

-Regarding the third recommendation (Epicurus), one could just as well have proposed learning to face impermanence, or even simply recommending 'Carpe diem'.
-The core idea remains the same: fully living simple pleasures.
+At the level of the third recommendation (Epicurus), we could just as well have proposed learning to face impermanence, or even simply recommending 'Carpe diem'.
+The essence remains the same: fully experiencing simple pleasures.

 Indicators

-There are two indicators that allow one to detect that one is not succeeding in one’s life:
+There are two indicators that allow detecting that one is not succeeding in one's life:

 •

-The internal indicator is to notice that one is faking it.
-Faking it is the indication that one is caught up in the game of alliances, hence directed by social ambition.
+The internal indicator is the realization that one is pretending.
+Pretending is the indication that one is caught in the game of alliances, thus directed by social ambition.

 •

-The external indicator is when others notice that one is deceiving oneself.
-Self-deception is the sign of an unsatisfactory resolution of cognitive dissonance, that is to say, the primacy of beliefs over facts.
+The external indicator is others realizing that one is deceiving oneself.
+Self-deception is the sign of unsatisfactory resolution of cognitive dissonance, that is to say the primacy of beliefs over facts.
 This reveals a strong involvement in the game of alliances.

 See the questions